-If you don’t have a steamer, instead try using just the dutch oven.
+If you don’t have a steamer, instead try using just the Dutch oven.
 Follow these easy steps.

 Place 1-2″ of water in the bottom of the oven.
-Bring water to the boil insert evenly cut pieces of broccoli place lid on top to let it simmer for about 3 1/2 to 5 minutes or until tender.
-Serve while hot or run under cold water in a colander, drop in an ice bath, this stops the broccoli from becoming soft, and use for a delicious green salad.
+Bring water to the boil insert evenly cut pieces of broccoli, and place lid on top to let it simmer for about 3 1/2 to 5 minutes or until tender.
+Serve while hot or run under cold water in a colander, and drop in an ice bath, this stops the broccoli from becoming soft, and use for a delicious green salad.

 How to Steam Fish in a Dutch Oven

-Fish is a delicate protein to prepare so this steaming method of cooking perfect because the less you touch fish during and after cooking the more it stays in one piece.
+Fish is a delicate protein to prepare so this steaming method of cooking is perfect because the less you touch fish during and after cooking the more it stays in one piece.
 Looking great when serving.

-- Place your steamer inside your Dutch oven, fill it with water leaving an inch of space between the steamer and the waterline.
+- Place your steamer inside your Dutch oven, and fill it with water leaving an inch of space between the steamer and the waterline.

 - Bring water to a boil, with your fish on a heat-proof plate or lid sit it on the steamer.

 - Cover with the lid of the oven, reduce heat to low steaming till fish is cooked through about 15 to 20 minutes.
 (Depends upon the size of your fish pieces – this recipe suite about 30 ounces of fish pieces)